-Mr. Peter E. Doumit, P.G., C.P.G., of IGES conducted reconnaissance of the site and the immediate adjacent properties on November 1 and 2, 2016.
+Mr. Peter E. Doumit, P.G., C.P.G., of IGES conducted reconnaissance of the entire The Overlook site and the immediate adjacent properties on November 7 and 8, 2016.
 The site reconnaissance was conducted with the intent to assess the general geologic conditions present across the property, with specific interest in those areas identified in the geologic literature and aerial imagery reviews as potential geologic hazard areas.
 Additionally, the site reconnaissance provided the opportunity to geologically map the surficial geology of the area.
-Figure A-2 is a site-specific geologic map of the West Village Sliver property and adjacent areas.
+Plate A-1 is a site-specific geologic map of The Overlook - Phase I property and adjacent areas.

-At the time of the site reconnaissance, the property was observed to slope downhill to the southwest.
-Patchy low-lying vegetation, including grasses, shrubs, and bushes, were most common across the property, though some aspen trees were also present.
-The aspens displayed evidence of shallow soil creep, though this was later found to be restricted to the topsoil.
-The southern approximately 1⁄2 of the property was covered by a geofabric to prevent sloughing onto Copper Crest Road.
+At the time of the site reconnaissance, The Overlook property was observed to consistently slope downhill to the south-southwest, with little irregular topography.
+Patchy low-lying vegetation, including shrubs and bushes and some grasses, were most common across the property, though a highly dense patch of aspen trees was present in the north-central part of the property.
+The aspens displayed evidence of low to moderate shallow soil creep to the northeast.
+Along the southeastern margin of the property, additional dense patches of aspens and pine trees were observed to exhibit moderate to strong shallow soil creep to the south.

 Variously-sized boulders and cobbles were found scattered across the property, as part of a surficial geologic unit considered to be either weathered Wasatch Formation or colluvial deposits derived from weathered Wasatch Formation.
-These were typically subrounded, and were found to be as large as 2 feet in diameter.
+These were typically subrounded, and were found to be as large as 4.5 feet in diameter.
 The rock clasts2 were found to be comprised entirely of banded to massive purple to gray to red quartzite.

-Two small, generally north-south trending gullies were observed in the eastern portion of the property and contained small rounded alluvial gravel and cobbles.
-The gullies were dry and up to three feet deep, and contained several forks.
-No springs, seeps, or running water were observed on the property at the time of the site visit.
+No drainages, gullies, springs, seeps, or running water were observed on the property at the time of the site visit.
 Aside from shallow soil creep, no evidence of landsliding or other geologic hazards was observed on the property.
-Potential localized landslide features were observed to the southwest of the property (see Figure A-2).